kvinodhbabu/helidon-mp/README.md

 the local image to tag <repo-name> is optional.
 It is the name of a repository to which you want to push the image (for example, project01).

-# Push the image to the Registry:
+# Push the image to the Registry

 $ `docker push <region-code>.ocir.io/<tenancy-name>/<repo-name>/<image-name>:<tag>`